Measurement of the B+ Production Cross Section in pp Collisions at sqrt(s) = 7 TeV: Abstract

-The PDFs are constructed from common functions, with shape parameters obtained from data when possible.
-The $\MB$ PDFs are the sum of three (two) Gaussians for the signal ($\JPsi\Pgp$) with parameters obtained from simulation; an exponential for both prompt and non-prompt $\JPsi$ that allows for possible curvature in the shape of the combinatorial background; and a combination of two Gaussians and an exponential for the peaking background.
+The $\MB$ PDFs are the sum of three (two) Gaussians for the signal ($\JPsi\Pgp$) with parameters obtained from simulation; an exponential for both prompt and non-prompt $\JPsi$; and a combination of two Gaussians and an exponential for the peaking $b\bar{b}$ background.
 The resolution on $\MB$ for signal decays is approximately $30\MeV$.
 The $ct$ PDFs are a single exponential convolved with the resolution function to describe the signal, $\JPsi\Pgp$, and peaking background components, where the lifetime is allowed to be different for the latter; the sum of two exponentials convolved with the resolution function for the non-prompt $\JPsi$ component; and the pure resolution function for the prompt $\JPsi$ component.
 The resolution function is common for signal and background, and is described by the sum of two or three Gaussian functions, depending on $\ptb$ and $\ayb$.